openharmony/docs/en/device-dev/quick-start/quickstart-standard-package-environment.md

 ### Procedure<a name="section429012478331"></a>

+Two methods are provided for you to obtain the OpenHarmony master code.
+You are advised to create a new folder and run the related commands in this folder to download the source code.
+This folder will then be the root directory of the source code.

 Method 1 \(recommended\): Use the  **repo**  tool to download the source code over SSH. \(You must have registered an SSH public key for access to Gitee.\)